GrantCanty/bruit/README.md

 ## Usage
 To start:
 1. Create Kraken account and get API Keys
+2. Install InfluxDB
-2. Add data to fields of .env file(s)
+3. Add keys and data to fields of .env file(s)

 #### Subscribe to OHLC
 ```